 Stormwater Quality Improvement Plan (SWQIP)

-Residential subdivisions which propose no more than one buildable lot may be eligible to defer stormwater management planning until time of building permit.
+Residential subdivisions which propose no more than one additional buildable lot may be eligible to defer stormwater management planning until time of future building permit.
 A waiver request form must be submitted to request deferral.
-Those developments for which deferral of stormwater management to time of building permit application has been approved, and propose less than 5,000 square feet of impervious rooftop, will submit a Stormwater Quality Improvement Plan (SWQIP).
-SWQIPs are intended to balance traditional stormwater quality improvements with preservation of sensitive areas and physical site characteristics that naturally lend to stormwater runoff reduction and water quality protection.
+Those developments for which deferral of stormwater management to time of building permit application has been approved, and propose less than 5,000 square feet of impervious rooftop, will submit a Stormwater Quality Improvement Plan (SWQIP) to fulfill stormwater requirements.
+SWQIPs are intended to balance traditional stormwater approaches with preservation of sensitive areas and physical site characteristics that naturally lend to stormwater runoff reduction and water quality protection.

 For More Information or to Report A Concern

 Contact: Kasey Hutchinson, Soil and Water Conservation Coordinator

 Email: [email protected]